Steve Hogarth: Personal life

-He is a fan of the football club Manchester United.
+Hogarth is a fan of the football club Manchester United.

 Musical inspirations

 In an interview for HuffPost in 2012, Hogarth cited the Blue Nile, Paddy McAloon, Mike Scott, John Lennon, David Bowie and Joni Mitchell as musical inspirations, and Peter Gabriel, Sting and Massive Attack as artists he would like to work with.
 On Sting, Hogarth commented: "It's weird how few artists mention Sting and pull him out but he's such a brilliant talent."